Indradyumna/ISONET/README.md

 This contains the original datasets, the dataset splits and other intermediate data dumps for reproducing tables and plots.

-#Run Eperiments
+#Run Experiments

-The command lines to used for training models are listed commands.txt Command lines specify the exact hyperparameter settings used to train the models.
+The command lines used for training models are listed commands.txt Command lines specify the exact hyperparameter settings used to train the models.

 #Reproduce plots and figures